 What is microdermabrasion?

 Microdermabrasion is a painless, noninvasive, skin-rejuvenation procedure using a combination of a fine abrasive tip or crystals and vacuum suction applied to the skin.
-Typically there are no needles or anesthetics required for microdermabrasion.
+There are no needles or anesthetics required for microdermabrasion.
 The vacuum pressure and speed are adjusted depending on the sensitivity and tolerance of the skin.
 Microdermabrasion is often compared to the feeling of a cat licking your face, a rough but gentle texture.
 Typical microdermabrasion sessions can last anywhere from five to 60 minutes.
 Minimal to no recovery time is required after microdermabrasion and most people immediately return to daily activity after a session.
 Makeup and nonirritating creams can usually be applied right after microdermabrasion.
-Studies have shown that microdermabrasion can even facilitate the absorption of some topical medications through increasing the permeability of the skin.
+Studies have shown that microdermabrasion can even temporarily facilitate the absorption of some topical medications through increasing the permeability of the skin.